Rurusetto/rurusetto/content/posts/tau/index.md

 - ![Wind Up Icon](mod-icon/wind-up-mod.png) Wind Up
   - Can you keep up?
+    - Slowly increases speed from 1.00x to 1.50x throughout the map and raises the pitch alongside the speed.
   - The song speed will be getting faster and faster
   - Click the icon again will be `Wind Down Mod` : Slooow doooown...
+    - Slowly decreases speed from 1.00x to 0.75x throughout the map and lowers the pitch alongside the speed.

 # settings